People are fascinating to watch.

 Insider’s Tip: Order the truffle pizza.
 The combination of earthy black truffle, wafer-thin potato, salty-creamy cheese, and peppery arugula, on top of a crisp griddle-cooked crust is sublime.
 When it arrives at your table, try not to moan aloud.

 Located on the 23rd floor of the ultra-luxe Mandarin Oriental Hotel, the Mandarin Bar may not seem an obvious choice for people watching.
 With floor-to-ceiling windows on three walls, it’s almost impossible to take your eyes off the stunning view of the Strip.
 The ambiance is sophisticated, the setting is fabulous, and the guests are well-heeled.
+(The Mandarin Oriental is also a popular choice for LGBT travelers.)
 Plan to arrive just after the sun goes down.
 Order one of their signature cocktails, admire the beautiful people and indulge in a little innocent eavesdropping before heading out on the town.

 Insider’s Tip: Order The Golden Leaf, a blend of Hendricks gin, Aperol, muddled mandarin oranges, pineapple juice, fresh lime juice and house-made simple syrup.
 Cocktails aren’t cheap here ($18) but the view alone is worth the price.